Starting and ending at the Rockgeist workshop.

-Pavement with short sections of smooth gravel.
+A road bikepacking route with short sections of smooth gravel.
 Preferred bike rank: road bike, gravel bike.

-Summary: Black Dome Challenge starts with a wheel dip in the French Broad River then climbs up to the summit of Mount Mitchell, the highest mountain on the East Coast.
+Black Dome Challenge starts with a wheel dip in the French Broad River then climbs up to the summit of Mount Mitchell, the highest mountain on the East Coast.
 Camp out at the summit then continue along the Blue Ridge Parkway on day two.
 Your scenic tour of Western NC continues as you bike through Marion, Old Fort, Black Mountain, and finally conclude your trip by traveling though Asheville’s River Arts District.

 - Blue Ridge Parkway riding

 - Camping at the highest summit on the East Coast.

 The trip starts at the Rockgeist workshop in Woodfin, just a few miles north of downtown Asheville.
 (Please email [email protected] to coordinate overnight parking at the workshop.)
 There is a great coffee shop next to the workshop right on the French Broad River; so grab your coffee and dip your rear wheel in the River for the official start.
 Its all uphill from here as you bike up Elk Mountain Road and make your way over to Webb Cove Rd, which is the start of a smooth gravel climb up to the Blue Ridge Parkway.
 The climbing has just begun as your make your way through the tunnels, pass countless vistas, and arrive at the Craggy Gardens Visitor Center for the first water re-supply.
 Fill up your bottles then continue on to the entrance of the Mount Mitchell State Park.
 Don’t get too excited as you see the Park’s entrance; it’s another 4 miles up to the summit.